-Prerequisite: C or better Digital Design & Video Production; Digital Media I & II and/or Intro/AdvancedAdobe; Junior and Senior level only; Must attend 3 periods in succession
+Prerequisite: C or better Digital Design & Video Production; Junior and Senior level only; Must attend 3 periods in succession; advisor approval

 For the student who loves multimedia or is contemplating a career in the field!
-Take a deeper dive into graphic design, photography, and video production on a more professional level as the school's Edgewood Media team.
-Students will work as a team on school and community projects, and gain professional experience.
-Students will also get the chance to explore web design and other unique Adobe programs.
+Take a deeper dive into graphic design, photography, video production, and other mediums on a more professional level as the school's media team.
+Gain real-world industry experience working on school and community projects, and network with other media students..
 This class is an extension of Atech without having to leave Edgewood.
-Students who complete two years will receive a career tech certification through Atech.
-Complete Multimedia is 3 periods long and you MUST have all 3 periods available.
+Students who complete two years will receive a career tech certification through Atech and become an Adobe Certified Associate.
+Complete Multimedia is 3 periods long and you MUST have all 3 periods available in succession.
+This class is student-led and independent, so you must be a self-starter, have good attendance, be dependable and come ready to work!

-01/23/2022 Edgewood High School
+05/2024 Edgewood High School